-Individual disability insurance is for people who don’t have coverage through their employer or want additional protection on top of another policy.
-If you purchase a plan directly from the insurance company, you’ll need to follow state laws, unlike employer-paid disability that falls under federal laws.
+Individual disability insurance is for people without coverage through their employer.
+Some workers also buy it because they want additional protection on top of an existing policy.
+You must follow state laws if you purchase a plan directly from the insurance company.
+This is in contrast to employer-paid disability, which falls under federal regulations.

 Fusco, Brandenstein & Rada, P.C. will provide support and guidance through the entire claims process.
-Our New York individual disability claims lawyers are ready to take your call and help you recover the benefits you need to compensate your losses.
+Our individual disability insurance claims attorneys are ready to take your call.
+We can help you recover the benefits you need to compensate for your losses.
 Call us today at 516-496-0400 to schedule a free consultation.

 What Is an Individual Disability Policy?

-- Noncancellable: The insurance company isn’t allowed to cancel your policy or change anything included in the coverage, such as your monthly premium.
+- Noncancellable: The insurance company isn’t allowed to cancel your policy.
+It also can’t change anything included in the coverage, such as your monthly premium.

-- Own-occupation provision: This refers to your eligibility for benefits if your medical condition prevents you from working in your job industry despite the ability to perform duties at another place of employment.
+- Own-occupation provision: This refers to your eligibility for benefits if a medical condition prevents you from doing your job but not other jobs.

 - 90-day elimination period: If you become disabled, you must wait at least 90 days before collecting benefit payments.

 Every insurance policy lists qualifying injuries and illnesses.
 If you can find your non-work-related condition on the list, you’re likely eligible for benefits.
-Disabilities covered by most individual disability insurance plans include:
+Disabilities covered by most individual disability insurance plans include the following:

 - Kidney disease